I have a “problem”.

 Once you’ve entered the basic information and moved on to the initial build settings you will find three fields to review in the initial workflow file: App location, Api location, and App artifact location.

 📌Tip #1 -The Initial Deployment May Fail

 The correct settings for your Hugo site depend on many factors, so don’t be surprised if the first build fails.
 Some themes require specific conditions to be met to build correctly.
-Until you change the build and deployment settings, your site might not be live without a few changes to a yaml file.

 During your first deployment, a file named